 Advanced options for autofitting columns in Google Sheets include setting minimum and maximum column widths, which can be accessed through the 'Resize columns' dialog box.

 Auto-fitting columns in Google Sheets can greatly enhance your data management efficiency.
-However, navigating through various spreadsheet functionalities can sometimes be challenging.
+However, navigating through various spreadsheet functionalities can be tedious and time-consuming.